KenKundert/nestedtext/doc/file_format.rst

     #.
 If there is no further text on the line and the next line has greater
-       indentation, then the next line holds the value, which may be a list, a dictionary, or a multiline string.
+       indentation, then the next line holds the value, which may be a list, a dictionary, or a multiline string; or an inline list or dictionary.

     #.
 Otherwise the value is empty; it is taken to be an empty string.